-You can even divide your paycheck between several different accounts if you like.
+You might even be able to divide your paycheck between several different accounts.
 You might put the bulk of your check into a checking account for easy access and everyday needs, while sending a smaller amount to a savings account.
-For some people, this is the easiest way to get in the habit of saving because it’s done automatically.
+For some people, this is the easiest way to get in the habit of saving, because it’s done automatically.

 Using your checking account

 Let’s get down to checking account basics.
-After you open your checking account, you should keep a running balance.
-This means documenting every withdrawal or deposit you make from your account so you can keep track of your balance.
+After you open your checking account, you may find it helpful to keep a running balance.
+This means documenting every withdrawal or deposit you make from your account so you can balance your checkbook.
 This can help you avoid overdrawing your account and getting hit with fees.

 How do I choose the right checking account?

-See if the bank charges monthly maintenance fees or overdraft fees.
+- See if the bank charges monthly maintenance fees or overdraft fees.
 Avoiding these may keep more money in your wallet, and that’s a win.
 Fee-free checking accounts and ATMs do exist, as well as overdraft protection options, which can shield you from fees if you spend more than you have in your account (oops).
-While Capital One 360 Checking is generally fee free, there may be overdraft and non-sufficient funds (NSF) fees.
-Check out this link to get the full scoop.

-You can even look for checking accounts that pay interest—that’s money you can earn just by keeping money in the bank.
-While checking accounts usually earn less interest than savings accounts5, it may be worth exploring because every penny counts.
+- You can even look for checking accounts that pay interest—that’s money you can earn just by keeping money in the bank.
+While checking accounts usually earn less interest than savings accounts, it may be worth exploring because every penny counts.

-Finally, be sure that the bank you choose is FDIC-insured.
-That’s the gold standard in banking that ensures your money is protected from a bank failure up to allowable limits.
+- Finally, be sure that the bank you choose is FDIC-insured.
+That’s the gold standard in banking that ensures your money is protected from a bank failure up to allowable limits.7

 Checking Account vs Savings Account

-Savings accounts, on the other hand, are typically used for money that you don’t plan on accessing frequently.
-Savings accounts have a monthly withdrawal limit and don’t come with debit cards.6 However, they generally come with higher interest rates than checking accounts.5
+Savings accounts, on the other hand, are typically used for money that you don’t plan on accessing frequently.1 Savings accounts may have a monthly withdrawal limit and don’t come with debit cards.9 However, they generally come with higher interest rates than checking accounts.2

 Now that the meaning of a checking account is more clear, you can decide whether this is the right place to stash your cash.